sitespeedio/browsertime/README.md

 5. Browsertime access the URL so many times you choose
 6. WebPageReplay in replay mode is closed down

-You can change browser, latency and number of runs with BROWSER, LATENCY and RUNS.
+You can change latency by setting a Docker environment variable.
 Use REPLAY to turn on the reply functionality.
-Do not use the default cli params.

 Default browser is Chrome:

 ```
-docker run --cap-add=NET_ADMIN --shm-size=1g --rm -v "$(pwd)":/browsertime -e REPLAY=true -e RUNS=11 -e LATENCY=100 sitespeedio/browsertime:2.1.0-wpr-alpha https://en.wikipedia.org/wiki/Barack_Obama
+docker run --cap-add=NET_ADMIN --shm-size=1g --rm -v "$(pwd)":/browsertime -e REPLAY=true -e LATENCY=100 sitespeedio/browsertime:2.1.0-wpr-alpha https://en.wikipedia.org/wiki/Barack_Obama
 ```

 Use Firefox:

 ```
-docker run --cap-add=NET_ADMIN --shm-size=1g --rm -v "$(pwd)":/browsertime -e REPLAY=true -e BROWSER=firefox -e RUNS=11 -e LATENCY=100 sitespeedio/browsertime:2.1.0-wpr-alpha https://en.wikipedia.org/wiki/Barack_Obama
+docker run --cap-add=NET_ADMIN --shm-size=1g --rm -v "$(pwd)":/browsertime -e REPLAY=true -e LATENCY=100 sitespeedio/browsertime:2.1.0-wpr-alpha -b firefox -n 11 --skipHar https://en.wikipedia.org/wiki/Barack_Obama
 ```
 IMPORTANT: We use Firefox 57 for WebPageReplay because we need to run a higher version than 54, that means we cannot get a HAR file until Mozilla releases the new way of getting that HAR.
+That's why you need to add *--skipHar* for Firefox.

 ## Send metrics to Graphite
 The easiest way to send metrics is to install [jq](https://stedolan.github.io/jq/) and use it to pick the values you wanna track.